EAL0140 Environmental Performative Architecture and Planning 2025-26

 Software

-- BVGI (design goal: 5).
-This is a software developed by the tutors of the course as a parametric design plug-in for Grasshopper.
-It will be provided before the performative design lesson related to design goal 5.
+- LCA calculator (design goal: 4) and BVGI calculator (design goal: 5).
+These are software developed by the tutors of the course as a parametric design plug-in for Grasshopper.
+They will be provided before the performative design lesson related to design goal 4 and 5.

-IMPORTANT: Although not all the plug-ins for environmental and digital design are necessary for the work of all the design goals, all the students and teams are encouraged to install them all and make exercises about all the sustainability tools even if they are not strictly necessary for their work.
+Although not all the plug-ins for environmental and digital design are necessary for the work of all the design goals, all the students and teams are encouraged to install all of them and make exercises about all the environmental design tools even if they are not strictly necessary for their work.
 In this way the students will learn different methods of digital design for sustainability.

 Specific parametric design tools developed by the course tutors will be used during the course.
 These will be provided during the course together with other study material and information.
 The software used for architectural design of plans, sections and elevations, for rendering, image editing and presentation panels layout can be any decided by the students.
 Presentation techniques and panel design will be topics covered in a specific lesson.